SSDBM/2022/videos.md

 9. The video duration should be maximum **15 minutes for long papers** and **12 minutes for short papers**.

-10. For poster, demos, and doctoral symposium the video duration is **5 minutes**.

-11. Authors can use an optional virtual background.
+10. Authors can use an optional virtual background.

 # Instructions for Emailing Your Youtube Video Link